 Governance

 Board members work throughout the year to formulate policy, keep in contact with our retired ministers and partners, plan advocacy projects, and assist in developing activities for the membership.
 Please feel free to contact any Board member with questions or ideas.
+(Their contact info and brief bios follow below; terms of office extend through June of the indicated year.)
 Your input, enthusiasm, and creativity are the energy sources of our UURMaPA community.
-(Terms of office extend through June of the indicated year.)

 Board of Directors